 Welcome to epoch.pet’s Prey Model Raw (PMR) page.
 Here, I will explain everything you need to know to start your pet on a raw diet following this method.
 However, If you’d like a more general overview of raw feeding, then head over to our Raw Feeding Page by clicking on the link.
 If you don’t already know, there are two main methods of raw feeding, listed below:

-Prey Model Raw (PMR) or Whole Prey Model,
+- Prey Model Raw (PMR) or Whole Prey Model

-BARF Model (Biologically Appropriate Raw Feeding or Bones and Raw food).
+- BARF Model (Biologically Appropriate Raw Feeding or Bones and Raw Food)

-On this page, we are going to focus on the Prey Model Raw (PMR) approach to raw feeding so let’s jump straight in and learn how to start your pet on a Prey Model Raw (PMR) diet!
+This page focuses on the Prey Model Raw (PMR) approach to raw feeding and has all the information you need to learn how to start your pet on a PMR diet.

 Prey Model Raw (PMR)

-The ethos of this model is to attempt to resemble what our pet’s ancestors would eat in the wild which we know is whole prey.
+The ethos of a prey model raw diet is to attempt to resemble what our pet’s ancestors would eat in the wild, which we know is whole prey.

-Prey Model Raw, if you haven’t guessed already this is when you feed your pet the whole animal.

-An example of this is feeding a whole rabbit or squirrel.
+Prey Model Raw, if you haven’t already guessed, is when you feed your pet the entire animal, an example of this is feeding a whole rabbit or squirrel.

 The PMR model excludes: